-It was founded in 1893 by the renowned archaeologist José Leite de Vasconcelos and features artefacts that date from the Palaeolithic to the Middle Ages.
+It was founded in 1893 by the renowned archaeologist José Leite de Vasconcelos and features artifacts that date from the Palaeolithic to the Middle Ages.
 Originally, it was called the Portuguese Ethnographic Museum.

 If you’ve already been to Egypt, the Egyptian hall will bring back lots of memories.
 It features several mummies of people and animals and a collection of impressive old photos.

-Since the Museu is adjacent to the Jerónimos Monastery, we recommend visiting the Museum if you have enough time.
+Since the National Archaeology Museum is adjacent to the Jerónimos Monastery, we recommend visiting the Museum if you have enough time.
 In our opinion, it has a very interesting collection from several parts of the world.
-Moreover, on Sunday mornings, the entrance is free.

 Closed for construction until 2025

 Adults: € 5 (US$ 5.40) ( + Jerónimos Monastery - € 12 (US$ 12.90))

 Seniors (over 65 years old) and those with young person's card: 50% discount

 Children (less than 14 years old): free entrance

 Sunday and public holidays: free entrance from 10 am to 2 pm.